-1. Units Not at FOC.
-During the buildup of a new MWD section to Full Operational Capability (FOC), the status rating will not be an effective measurement until the unit receives at least 40% of authorized levels of both MWDs and personnel.
+1. Units Not at Full Operational Capability (FOC).
+During the buildup of a new MWD section to FOC, the status rating will not be an effective measurement until the unit receives at least 40% of authorized levels of both MWDs and personnel.

-2. Limited MWD Capability.
-The MWD team capability is not a factor in the operating status computation; therefore, not having a specific capability [e.g., drug detection] in an operational section may have a significant impact on supporting command commitments.

-3. High Percentage of Deployed MWD Teams.
-A high percentage of deployed MWD teams does not have a negative impact on the MWD section operational status as it is computed above; but in reality, a MWD section with an "operational" status may have only a limited or marginal capability to respond to local requirements [in the case of an installation] or unforeseen operational commitments [in the case of a LE Bn] if there are few MWD teams left at the base.
+- 2. Limited Military Working Dog (MWD) Capability.
+The MWD team capability is not a factor in the operating status computation; therefore, not having a specific capability [e.g., drug detection] in an operational section may have a significant impact on supporting command commitments. - 3.
+High Percentage of Deployed Military Working Dog (MWD) Teams.
+A high percentage of deployed MWD teams does not have a negative impact on the MWD section operational status as it is computed in figure 8-14.
+In reality, an MWD section with an "operational" status may have only a limited or marginal capability to respond to local requirements [in the case of an installation] or unforeseen operational commitments [in the case of a LE Bn] if there are few MWD teams left at the base.